+Table 1 gives the list of additional XML API that we introduce with the Extended UDDI Service.
 The Publish XML API is used to publish metadata instances belonging to different entities of the extended UDDI Schema.
-It extends existing the UDDI Publish XML API Set and consists of the following functions: save service: Used to extend the out-of-box UDDI save service functionality.
+It extends existing UDDI Publish XML API Set.
+It consists of the following functions: save service: Used to extend the out-of-box UDDI save service functionality.
 The save service API call adds/updates one or more Web Services into the service.
-Each service entity may contain one-to-many serviceAttribute elements and may have a lifetime (lease). save serviceAttribute: Used to register or update one or more semi-static metadata associated with a Web Service. delete service: Used to delete one or more service entity structures. delete serviceAttribute: Used to delete existing serviceAttribute elements from the service.
+Each service entity may contain one-to-many serviceAttribute and may have a lifetime (lease). save serviceAttribute: Used to register or update one or more semi-static metadata associated with a Web Service. delete service: Used to delete one or more service entity structures. delete serviceAttribute: Used to delete existing serviceAttribute elements from the service.
 The Inquiry XML API is used to pose inquiries and to retrieve metadata from the Extended UDDI Information Service.
-It extends the existing UDDI Inquiry XML API set, and consists of the following functions: find service: Used to extend the out-of-box UDDI find service functionality.
-The find service API call locates specific services within the service.
-It takes additional input parameters, such as serviceAttributeBag and Lease, to facilitate the additional capabilities. find serviceAttribute: Used to find the aforementioned serviceAttribute elements.
-The find serviceAttribute API call returns a list of serviceAttribute structures that match the conditions specified in the arguments. get serviceAttributeDetail: Used to retrieve semi-static metadata associated with a unique identifier.
+It extends existing UDDI Inquiry XML API set.
+It consists of the following functions: find service: Used to extend the out-of-box UDDI find service functionality.
+The find service

+API call locates specific services within the service.
+It takes additional input parameters such as serviceAttributeBag and Lease to facilitate the additional capabilities. find serviceAttribute: Used to find the aforementioned serviceAttribute elements.
+The find serviceAttribute API call returns a list of serviceAttribute structure matching the conditions specified in the arguments. get serviceAttributeDetail: Used to retrieve semi-static metadata associated with a unique identifier.
 The get serviceAttributeDetail API call returns the serviceAttribute structure corresponding to each of the attributeKey values specified in the arguments. get serviceDetail: Used to retrieve service entity structure associated with a unique identifier.

-Using Extended UDDI Schema XML API: Given the capabilities of the Extended-UDDI Service, one can simply populate metadata instances by using the Extended-UDDI XML API, as in the following scenario.
+Using Extended UDDI Schema XML API: Given the capabilities of the Extended-UDDI Service, one can simply populate metadata instances using the Extended-UDDI XML API as in the following scenario.
 Say, a user publishes a new metadata to be attached to an already existing service in the system.
 In this case, the user constructs a serviceAttribute element.
 Based on aforementioned extended UDDI data model, each service entry is associated with one or more serviceAttribute XML elements.
-A serviceAttribute corresponds to a piece of interactionindependent metadata that is expressed with (name, value) pair.
+A serviceAttribute corresponds to a piece of interaction-independent metadata and it is simply expressed with (name, value) pair.
 We can illustrate a serviceAttribute as in the following example: ((throughput, 0.9)).
-A serviceAttribute can be associated with a lifetime and categorized by custom classification schemes.
+A serviceAttribute can be associated with a lifetime and categorized based on custom classification schemes.
 A simple classification could be whether the serviceAttribute is prescriptive or descriptive.
 In the aforementioned example, the throughput service attribute can be classified as descriptive.
-In some cases, a serviceAttribute may correspond to a domain-specific metadata where the service metadata is directly related with functionality of the service.
-For instance, OGC- compatible Geographical Information System services provide a "capabilities.xml" metadata file, which describes describing the data coverage of geospatial services.
-We use an abstractAttributeData element to represent such metadata and to store/maintain these domain specific auxiliary files asis.
-After the serviceAttribute is constructed, it can be published to the Hybrid Service by using the "save_serviceAttribute" operation of the extended UDDI XML API.
-On receiving a metadata publish request, the system extracts the instances of the serviceAttribute entity from the incoming requests, assigns a unique identifier to it, and stores in in-memory storage.
+In some cases, a serviceAttribute may correspond to a domain-specific metadata where service metadata could be directly related with functionality of the service.
+For instance, OGC compatible Geographical Information System services provide a "capabilities.xml" metadata file describing the data coverage of geospatial services.
+We use an abstractAttributeData element to represent such metadata and store/maintain these domain specific auxiliary files as-is.
+As the serviceAttribute is constructed, it can then be published to the Hybrid Service by using "save serviceAttribute" operation of the extended UDDI XML API.
+On receiving a metadata publish request, the system extracts the instance of the serviceAttribute entity from the incoming requests, assigns a unique identifier to it and stores in in-memory storage.
 Once the publish operation is completed, a response is sent to the publishing client.